 You are not only making a show of yourself as you speak in tongues;

 you disgrace the precious gift that God Himself has given you.

-verse 2 Paul says the same thing about some of the other gifts such as, prophecy, the
+verse 2 Paul says the same thing about some of the other gifts of the Holy

 He says that if I can do all of these things and do not love, then

-All of these powerful gifts used in the wrong way, used out of selfishness and
+All of these powerful gifts used in the wrong way, used out of

-again, you disgrace and nullify the good gifts that God has
+Once again, you disgrace and nullify the good gifts that God has

 goes on in verse 3 to say that even if I give everything I have to the